I have a revoked Illinois Driver’s License; how do I get it back?

 Generally, you can attend an informal proceeding to request that the state grant you a Restrictive Driver’s Permit (RDP).
-However, if you would like to contest the fact that it was not you using a fraudulent ID, you can request a formal hearing with the IL Secretary of State and present your case.
+However, if you would like to contest the fact that it was not you using a fraudulent ID, you can request a formal hearing with the Illinois Secretary of State and present your case.

 We have to schedule a Formal Hearing in advance through the Illinois Secretary of State.
-The IL Secretary of State requires a $50.00 payment in addition to a written request to schedule a hearing.
+The Illinois Secretary of State requires a $50.00 payment in addition to a written request to schedule a hearing.
 As an attorney representing a client at a hearing, I want to make the request.
 This is because the request for the hearing becomes an exhibit at the hearing.
 I do not want it to appear that you started the process without an attorney and then hired me.
 I want the Illinois Secretary of State to know that I was involved in representing my client at a hearing from the beginning.
 More specific information about a Formal Hearing can be located HERE.

 An Informal Hearing does not require a $50.00 payment.
 It also does not require any advance notice.
 However, legal representation is still necessary.
-An Informal Hearing is as serious as a Formal Hearing because the state requires the same documents and you must testify at both.
+An Informal Hearing is as serious as a Formal Hearing because the state requires the same documents, and you must testify at both.
 Detailed information about an Informal Hearing can be found HERE.

 Out-of-State DUI on an Illinois License:

 If you received an out-of-state DUI on an Illinois driver’s license, a conviction will revoke your license.
-Here is additional information on getting your license back after an out-of-state DUI:

-For more specific information from Attorney Young, call for a no obligation consultation.
+For more specific information from Attorney Young, call for a no-obligation consultation.